kaplantm/atlantica-assets/README.md

       "file": "we-moved",
       "published": "3/10/2020",
       "title": "RAD1 Server Reset",
-      "type": "warning"
+      "type": "notice"
     }
   ]
 }

 ```

 This will setup the news page to show one post.
 The title of the post is RAD1 Server Reset.
 It will show that it was published 3/10/2020.
-It will be styled like a warning.
-(Options for type are: "normal", "warning" and "alert".
+It will be styled like a notice.
+(Options for type are: "normal", "notice" and "alert".
 If left blank, it will be a "normal" post.)
 This post will display the contents of the `we-moved.md` file in the `pages/news/` directory.

 News items will appear in the order they are in the list, with the first item in the list being the top most post on the news page.